z-haiman/RBC-GEM/.github/ISSUE_TEMPLATE/help.md

 ---
-name: ❔ Question/help
+name: "❔ Question/help"
 about: If you have a question about the model or need some help with its use.
+title: ''
-labels: help
+labels: ''
 assignees: ''

 ---

 <!-- Note: Based on issue templates for standard-GEMs (e.g., Human-GEM, Yeast-GEM). -->

 <!-- Note: Please search to see if an issue already exists for the bug you encountered. -->